acquia/blt/docs/CONTRIBUTING.md

 Note the following when submitting issues:
 * There is no SLA on issues filed directly to the BLT project.
-* BLT is distributed under the GPLv2 license; all documentation, code, and guidance is provided WITHOUT ANY WARRANTY.
+* BLT is distributed under the GPLv2 license; all documentation, code, and guidance is provided without warranty.
 * The project maintainers are under no obligation to respond to support requests, feature requests, or pull requests.